 Photos of old people in direct light look amazing.
 This is because of all the textures and shadows the sun creates.
 There’s no reason to retouch your photos unless you want to.

-In general, you can use direct light to create shadows and emphasise skin colours.
+In general, you can use direct light to create shadows and emphasise skin colors.
 Or you can use it to create strong contrasts.